Hana yori Dango Final: The Movie: Filming

 In August 2007, TBS announced that their live-action adaptation of Hana yori Dango would end with a film.
 Filming was scheduled to take place overseas for about two months from January 2008 onwards.
 It was also announced that the series' chief director, Yasuharu Ishii, would return to direct the film, and the original manga writer and illustrator Yoko Kamio would help Mikio Satake (the pen name of actor Takayuki Takuma) with the screenwriting.

-Mao Inoue and Jun Matsumoto had traveled to Hong Kong from February 11 to 16, 2008, and then to Las Vegas on February 19; finishing on February 29, 2008.
-The cast had traveled 25,000 kilometers (approx. 16,000 miles) in between the two locations.
+Mao Inoue and Jun Matsumoto had traveled to Hong Kong from February 11 to 16, 2008, then to Las Vegas on February 19 before finishing on February 29.
+The cast had traveled 25,000 kilometers (approx. 16,000 miles) between the two locations.

 Music

-It was announced on May 2, 2008, that Jun Matsumoto's band Arashi would provide the movie's theme song, as they have also provided the theme songs for two previous television drama adaptations.
-Japanese singer Aiko was also to provide the insert song to the movie.
+On May 2, 2008, Jun Matsumoto's group, Arashi, sang the film's theme song "One Love", as they did for the series' two television drama adaptations.

+Japanese singer Aiko provided the insert song to the movie.
 Though the insert song was referred to as "Tsukushi's Theme Song" at the time of the announcement, it is officially titled "KissHug".